NSAA Preparation: Your 6-Month NSAA Preparation Timeline

 That’s all there is to it really!
+With the NSAA complete, you’re now going to have to content with your interviews, your exams and receiving you NSAA Score and offer (hopefully!).
 It may seem like a lot when laid out like this, but there are really only three major principles you need to think about: plan your revision, revise the content knowledge and practice with questions and past papers.
 The NSAA isn’t too complicated once you have the knowledge, you just need to know how to answer the questions in a short period of time.

 No matter your time scale, Exams.Ninja will provide you with what you need for NSAA success!

 Maximise your chances of a great NSAA score with our NSAA Preparation Platform!